 - Design – Even if you think underwires are more comfortable and makes your boobs look better, try not use them too often.
 They can block the ducts in the milk-producing tissue over your ribs and up into the armpit.

 - Fabric – Breathable fabric is a must.
 Unless you feel like battling bacterias, soreness and fungal infections.
-Go for cotton or synthetics that is breathable.
+Go for cotton or synthetics that are breathable.
 Try not to wear a bra at night (put a towel underneath you in bed) as your breasts and nipples need to breath as much as possible.
+At least in the beginning.

 - Price – Make sure you know your size before spending a lot of money.
 At around two weeks after birth your breasts will have adjusted the milk production and settled in size.
 You’ll need at least three in the end; one to wear, one to wash and one ready in the drawer.
 Don’t wear each for more than a day or two due to bacterial growth.